ICJIA/icjia-accessibility-portal/content/faqs.md

 **As a content creator, your role is crucial — you're often the first person to make content accessible (or inaccessible).** Here's your quickstart guide:

-**DoIT best practice:** Illinois DoIT recommends — and has always recommended — that webpage text is more accessible than PDF files.
-Actual text on a webpage (for newsletters, news items, etc.) is always more accessible than a brief webpage description with a link to a PDF file that may or may not be accessible.
+**DoIT best practice:** Illinois DoIT generally recommends publishing content as webpage text when feasible instead of relying on PDFs.
+In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
 This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
 When possible, publish content as webpage text rather than PDFs.

 **Visual example of accessible vs. inaccessible content:**